NorthernWidget-Skunkworks/Project-Calypso/README.md

 *Two LEDs, red and infrared, send beams across the water to be measured, which lies within a transparent tube.
 These LED beams interact with the water, which reduces transmission and increases sidewas scatter.
 The detectors record both changes.*

+The sensor, called "Project Calypso", shines lights from two LEDs through the water.
+These LEDs lie at right angles from each other along a clear square plastic tube.
+Detectors record the LEDs' brightness.
+The sensor directly across from each LED records light transmission.
+The sensor at at 90 degrees from each LED records light scattering.
+Sediment in the water blocks the light and reduces transmission.
+Light can reflect off of sediment and scatter onto the sensor at 90 degrees.
+The scattering pattern depends on the wavelength of the light and sediment size.
+Therefore, we use both visible (red) and infrared light to learn about sediment size.
+Dissolved material reduces light transmission but does not scatter the light sideways.
+Because of this, Project Calypso can differentiate between sediment and dissolved compounds.

 ## Funding Support